CodeParrots/webp-images/readme.txt

 == Description ==

-<strong>Note:</strong> `cwebp` must be installed on the server and readily available in the system `$PATH`, for this plugin to function correctly.
+<strong>Important:</strong> `cwebp` must be installed on the server and readily available in the system `$PATH`, for this plugin to function correctly.
 This is not available on shared hosting.

+<strong>Note:</strong> Not an ideal solution for shared hosting as webp will not be installed.
+In this case, you may want to take a look at third party services.

 *cwebp Installation*